Plants and Birds and Rocks and Things

-Plants and Birds and Rocks and Things was the 1993 debut studio album by the Loud Family, a band formed by singer, songwriter and guitarist Scott Miller after the dissolution of his 1980s band Game Theory.
+Plants and Birds and Rocks and Things is the 1993 debut studio album by the Loud Family, a band formed by singer, songwriter and guitarist Scott Miller after the dissolution of his 1980s band Game Theory.
 It was Miller's fifth album to be produced by Mitch Easter.

 Background

 The end of an exhaustive and turbulent tour promoting Game Theory's fifth album Two Steps from the Middle Ages, left musician Scott Miller strained and without a band.
 The frontman attempted to regroup with Michael Quercio on bass, Jozef Becker of Thin White Rope on drums, and Gil Ray, the only other Game Theory holdover remaining, on guitar.
 However, little momentum was achieved in this incarnation; leading to Miller shuttering the band for good by 1990.

 Miller spent the interim working on new material he felt could fit in with the current alternative rock scene.
 Under the moniker of The Loud Family, Miller enlisted Becker on drums, Zachary Smith on lead guitar, Paul Wieneke on keyboards, and R. Dunbar Poor on bass.
 By 1991, Miller sent demo tapes to his colleague Brett Milano, a publicist at Alias Records; Milano thought Miller's work was "some of the best songwriting I’d ever heard" and got the band a deal at the label.

 The title of the album, Plants and Birds and Rocks and Things, is derived from a verse in "A Horse with No Name" by America.
 Meanwhile, the band's name, "The Loud Family" is borrowed from the television documentary series An American Family.
 Miller spoke of the rebranding in 1993, saying "The four years that have elapsed since Game Theory's final album is all the time it takes for everyone who knew about you who was DJ'ing at college radio stations to graduate."

 Mitch Easter, who collaborated with Game Theory on every album since Real Nighttime, produced Plants and Birds and Rocks and Things.
 Easter encouraged Miller to create a more accessible album than their previous outputs.
 Easter had grown frustrated at Miller's lack of commercial success, saying in 2015, "I was sick of vicariously getting my feelings hurt as the world failed to recognize him -- I was starting to think he should go with Mutt Lange next time, so he can have a fucking hit."

 Recording took place at Soma Sync Studios in San Francisco, as well as Music Annex Studios and Avy Studios in Menlo Park, California.
+According to reviewer Steve Simels, the album is "essentially an extended sound collage, with non-sequitur sound effects, songs, and snippets of songs running into each other."